 Beginners Guide on How to Bet on Horses – All Horse Racing Betting Types Explained

-Despite the rapid rise in betting on football and other sports, horse racing still retains a healthy share of the betting market.
+Despite the immense popularity in team sports, the best horse racing betting sites still hold a position of high importance for gambling enthusiasts.
 The daily diet of racing in the UK and Ireland is now backed up by live coverage from America and around the World.

 Statistics from the Gambling Commission report “off course” turnover of £5 billion on horse racing in 2013 while football betting turnover had risen 20% to £1.2bn.
 It is estimated that one fifth of the horse racing industry’s total income comes from the bookmaker.
 Around six million people go racing every year, making it the second largest spectator sport in the UK.